Please see answers below to common questions you may have about the scholarship, eligibility criteria and teacher training.

 Where can I apply for a Scholarship?

+More information on applications for the 2023/24 academic year will be available from December 2022.
 Please note that once you submit your application form, you will not be able to change it.
 You should receive an email of confirmation automatically when you submit.
 If you do not receive this, please check your junk folders to ensure it has not gone into the junk mail.

 When is the deadline for Scholarship applications?